 Best lookouts Blue Mountains | The 9 amazing lookouts in Blue Mountains

 It might be considered silly to try and determine the must-see sights for Blue Mountains NSW when in fact the whole Blue Mountains is one big must-see.
 There are plenty of lookouts where you can enjoy a panoramic view of the Blue Mountains a day trip from Sydney These amazing lookouts spread from the lower region to the upper region.
-Therefore, if you are not local or maybe travelling to Sydney for only a few days, it won’t be easy to choose what are best lookouts must-see in Blue Mountains NSW.
+Therefore, if you are not local or maybe travelling to Sydney for only a few days, it won’t be easy to choose what are the best lookouts must-see in Blue Mountains NSW.
 Here are our recommendations for enjoying breath-taking views of the upper and lower Blue Mountains region.

 Don’t miss most amazing Blue Mountains lookouts including Echo Point, Govetts leap, Cahills, Evans, Pulpit Rock, Gordon Falls, and Lincoln Rock.
-Why not try Tunnel View and Mount Portal lookouts if you can access it.
+Why not try Tunnel View and Mount Portal lookouts if you can access them.

 Best Lookouts Blue Mountains – upper region

 Echo Point lookout (Three Sisters) – the best Blue Mountains lookout

 The most spectacular lookout in the Blue Mountains region – Echo point.
 The famous Three Sisters rock formation is located at the Echo Point.
 And situated at just 992 metres above, this is the grand lookout of Blue Mountains.
 There are many Aboriginal-dream time legends behinds the rock formation of Three Sisters.
 And the famous one relates to three sisters, Meehni, Wimlah, and Gunnedoo lived in Katoomba tribe.

 How to get there – use 33, Echo Point Rd, Katoomba NSW 2780 in your GPS.